ad-freiburg/elevant/info/analysis.md

 They then perform a fine-grained evaluation of 6 different systems (Babelfy, TagMe, DBpedia Spotlight, AIDA and FREME), computing precision, recall and f1 score for each leaf-node for each system.
 They conclude that this might be a too fine-grained evaluation to compare different systems and introduce a fuzzy recall and F1 metric.
-For this they define a membership function µ which assigns each ground truth mention a membership value between 0 and 1 where a higher value places more importance on achieving the annotations.
+For this they define a membership function µ which assigns each ground truth annotation a membership degree between 0 and 1 where a higher value places more importance on achieving the annotations.
+Annotations with consensus > 0.9 in their questionaire are assigned a membership degree of 1 (Proper Forms, Noun Phrases, No Overlap and Direct Reference).
+All other annotations get a constant membership degree of alpha.
 For a set of ground truth annotations G and a set of predicted links S, fuzzy recall is then defined as R* = sum_{a in S} µ(a) / sum_{a in G} µ(a).
+They find that the results distinguish the systems that link common entities (Babelfy (relaxed) and TagME) from those that do not.
+The systems that link common entities outperform other systems when the definition of EL annotations is relaxed and perform worse for stricter definitions of EL annotations.

 ### Evaluating Entity Linking with Wikipedia
 *Hachey et al., 2013*